Overlook Medical Center: Finances

-Overlook's parent, Atlantic Health system, was given an "A1" rating by Moody's Investors Service in 2009.
-Admissions grew 6.8% from 2007 to 2008 and there was total operating revenue of $1.1 billion with a 2% profit margin, according to one source.
-The president and chief executive of Atlantic Health System in 2009 was Joseph Trunfio.

-Overlook is non-profit, and like many hospitals, has to turn to donations to make ends meet.
+Overlook Medical Center is non-profit.
 In 2007, the foundation began a campaign to raise $100 million, according to a director of the Overlook Hospital Foundation.
-Donations will help Overlook "expand from being a local institution to a regional medical center."
+Donations help Overlook "expand from being a local institution to a regional medical center."
 There is an Overlook Hospital Foundation Board with trustees who serve on three-year terms.
-Dr. John F. Vigorita, M.D., was president in 2009.

 Atlantic Health owns an insurance company in the Cayman Islands entitled AHS Insurance Limited whose purpose is to pay claims against its hospitals.
-A spokesperson for Atlantic Health in 2009 described this as a "standard business structure."
-It claimed to have paid more than $2.5 million in taxes on its revenue generating, for profit businesses in 2007, such as parking garages and real estate holdings.

-While hospitals are tax exempt, they pay taxes on the revenue-producing parts.
-One estimate was that interns (resident) salaries for the first year were $48,000, second year $51,000, third year $54,000, for programs affiliated with the AOA.
-Overlook has residency programs for doctors.
-As an employer, Overlook offers some employees subsidized housing, child care, meal cards, state-of-the-art libraries, online resources, and a complete benefits package.
-Overlook runs a cafeteria in conjunction with Baltimore-based Donna's Restaurants, Inc. The hospital pays Donna's for use of its brand name as well as methods of operation and recipes.
 The neurosciences research center at Overlook cost $15 million.
-The hospital tries to hold down costs by using special software to track expenses.

 Controversies

-In the early 1990s, Overlook, a hospital in northern New Jersey and away from the large urban centers, was contrasted with the urban hospital of St. Joseph's Regional Medical Center.
+In the early 1990s, Overlook Hospital was contrasted with the urban hospital of St. Joseph's Regional Medical Center.
 St. Joseph's had a much greater percentage of charity patients; a reporter wrote: "the bills of patients who have health insurance or who can otherwise pay are marked up 33 percent, the surcharge going to pay for charity care;" in contrast, Overlook, which has a wealthier client base, only had a 6 percent charity markup.
 As a result, Overlook operated with a surplus while St. Joseph's was cash-strapped.
 Since Overlook could pay suppliers on time, it qualified for discounts based on the "quantity of its purchases" while the urban hospital had to pay extra charges.